intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 of the liaison manager to create that public record.
-However, even if a formal liaison relationship exists, it is possible that liaison statements arrive without knowledge of the liaison manager, therefore it is generally the responibility of the receiver to ensure a public record is created.
+However, even if a formal liaison relationship exists, it is possible that liaison statements arrive without knowledge of the liaison manager, therefore it is generally the responsibility of the receiver to ensure a public record is created.

 ## Outgoing Liaison Statements from the IETF

-IETF participants (usually WG chairs or ADs) can send liaison statements to other SDOs, and all sent liaison statments must be publicly recorded.
-Therefore, it is recommended to use a IETF provided tool to send liaison statments, rather then send them directly by email and record them after the fact.
+IETF participants (usually WG chairs or ADs) can send liaison statements to other SDOs, and all sent liaison statements must be publicly recorded.
+Therefore, it is recommended to use a IETF provided tool to send liaison statements, rather then send them directly by email and record them after the fact.
 This approach is possible e.g. if a certain form of submission other than email is required by the other organization.